 Mills offer made-to-order fabrics with an average minimum of a thousand yards.
 Wholesalers process unfinished products from mills.
 They normally offer printed fabrics, special-effect fabrics and different colored fabrics.
 Jobbers carry limited stock of excess fabric from mills and wholesalers.

 By ordering fabric samples prior to the design phase, designers and crafters can have the flexibility to adapt their ideas based on their fabric options.
 When samples are ordered, they can begin to formulate a reliable fabric sourcing strategy.
 Since many fabric suppliers impose a minimum order quantity, which may be too much for an emerging designer, designers and crafters will tend to seek out alternative materials from a low minimum supplier.
 Micah and Lish from Neck and Tie Co. depend on samples to choose products.

 Designers and crafters need to know about lead time in regards to both production and delivery up front, this directly impacts their production schedule.
 They also need to remember that fabric is always priced by the length, not the width.
 So this needs to be accounted for when planning a design and budgeting for production.
 Crafters also need to know that the fabric they choose will continually be available.
 It's no good if the designer has a hit on their hands and then the supplier discontinues the fabric.

 Step 3: Consider Ethicality and Green Policy

-Ethically made clothing and accessories are becoming a priority to not only consumers but to the designersand crafters themselves.
-They're coveting materials made ethically or materials made in the United States, now more than ever.
-The manufacturing process is becoming more and more transparent as designers and crafters want to know where and how their materials are created and consumers want to know where and how their clothing and accessories are created.
+Ethically made clothing and accessories are becoming a priority to not only consumers but to the designers and crafters themselves.
+They're coveting materials made ethically or materials made in the U.S. now more than ever.
+The manufacturing process is becoming more and more transparent as designers and crafters want to know where and how their materials are created, and consumers want to know where and how their items are created.

 Step 4: Find the Right Balance